joshbegley/nyt-latest/README.md

 **No Grandchild?
-Six Years After Their Son’s Wedding, This Couple Is Suing**\
+Six Years After Their Son’s Wedding, This Couple Are Suing**\
-`A couple in India is demanding that their son and daughter-in-law have a child or pay them $650,000 in damages.
+`A couple in India are demanding that their son and daughter-in-law have a child or pay them $650,000 in damages.
 “This is an Indian parent thing,” their lawyer said.`\
 https://nytimes.com/2022/05/29/world/asia/india-couple-grandchild-suing.html?searchResultPosition=1

 **Rockaway Beach Is Partially Closed.
 That’s Not Stopping These Beachgoers**\